Board of Directors

-The Jackson Hole Wildlife Foundation Board of Directors is comprised of a diverse group of individuals with varied backgrounds including wildlife biology, wildlife management, public relations, law, conservation, planning and development, private business, and education.
-The board represents a good cross-section of the community and enables us to have thoughtful debate about current issues and seize opportunities to advance meaningful on-the-ground work.
-Many board members contribute extensively as volunteers to increase our impact in our core program areas, extending a hands-on legacy that dates back to the origin of the organization in 1993.
+Our Board of Directors is comprised of a group of individuals with varied backgrounds including wildlife biology, wildlife management, public relations, law, conservation, planning and development, private business, and education.
+The board represents a cross-section of the community and enables us to have thoughtful debate about current issues and seize opportunities to advance meaningful on-the-ground work.
+Many board members contribute extensively as volunteers, extending a hands-on legacy that dates back to the origin of the organization in 1993.

 A resident of Jackson, Wyo. since 2007, Leslie Bahn Steen has a background in ecology, fish and wildlife management, non-profits and conservation.
 Through working in the conservation world since 2011, first at the Jackson Hole Land Trust and now in her current role as Snake River Headwaters Project Manager at Trout Unlimited, she believes wholeheartedly that on-the-ground, collaborative and solution-oriented work is very effective and builds relationships and goodwill across the community.